thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 INNER JOIN actors_movies ON actors_movies.movie_id = movies.id;
 ```

-You can use `Inner Join` on more than two tables.
+You can use `INNER JOIN` on more than two tables.

 ```sql
 SELECT title, role, name, birthed_at FROM movies